DWarez/DWarez/README.md

 🔨 I mostly work with **Python** and machine learning related frameworks, but my heart will always prefer **C++**

+✍️ I have a blog about Machine Learning, gpu programming and more!
+[Check it out](https://dwarez.github.io/)!

 🐧 I'm a Linux enthusiast, currently running on EndeavourOS.
 Here's a [fastfetch](https://i.postimg.cc/htT9G2KV/240831-10h37m02s-screenshot.png).

 📧 I like to help students with their career path so feel free to contact me at ldwarezl@gmail.com if you are in need of help or you have any curiosities about what I study (or just to chat 😄)